e-gineering/gitflow-helper-maven-plugin/README.md

  1. Make sure you have a your Project SCM configured for your git repository, or that your build server sets environment variables for git branches and git URLs.
     Out of the box, the plugin will try to resolve the git branch based upon the SCM definition on your maven project, or fall back to the environment variables set by Jenkins and Hudson.
  2. Configure the plugin goals and add the build extension to your Maven project.
-Here's an example that will get you going quickly...
+Here's an example that will get you going quickly with all the features...

 ```
 <project>